Many people associate ADHD with hyper, unfocused young boys. But the truth is, ADHD is much more complex than that.

 - Fear and worry about social events, work, relationships, etc.

 - Trouble sleeping

-- Anxiety disorders make you feel nervous or anxious most of the time; you might feel anxious about just about anything (or even everything).
-With ADHD, your anxiety may be more fleeting, and is often a reaction to rejection (or you’re anxious about rejection that might occur in the future).
+Anxiety disorders make you feel nervous or anxious most of the time.
+With ADHD, your anxiety may be fleeting, and is often a reaction to rejection (real or perceived).

 Things to watch out for when you have anxiety and ADHD:

-- Rejection Sensitive Dysphoria is a common challenge with ADHD.
-RSD usually features at least some anxiety, usually related to feeling rejected or fearing you will be rejected.
-Addressing your RSD with things like therapy or the Inflow app can help you manage your anxiety and ADHD at the same time.
+Rejection sensitive dysphoria (RSD) is a common challenge with ADHD.
+RSD usually features anxiety related to rejection.
+Addressing your RSD with things like therapy or the Inflow app can help you manage both at the same time.

 Statistics to remind you that you’re not alone:

-- Women are twice as likely to have an anxiety disorder than men
+- Women are twice as likely to have an anxiety disorder.

 ADHD and anxiety are both chronic conditions that can make life, work, and relationships challenging.
 It’s not always easy to know if you have ADHD, anxiety, or even both.

 If you’re questioning your anxiety or ADHD diagnoses—or looking to get diagnosed with one or both—you should listen to your instincts.